Boysle/boysle.github.io/_portfolio/3rotaryparkingsystem.md

 <!-- COMPLEMENTARY IMAGE #1 -->
 <img src="/images/Rotary Parking Mechanism.png" alt="Rotary Parking Mechanism" style="border-radius: 20px; width: 760px;">

+The entirety of the physical structure as well as most of the Arduino code was done by me.

 Two Arduino UNOs, a stepper motor, and other electronic components are used for the control mechanism.
 The structure is built with interlinkable beams, pins, and gears.

 The code is written in C++ to create "the most efficient path" algorithm that switches parking spots to save energy up to 20% and reduce waiting times for customers.